bueinat/AdvancedProgramingJoystickAndroidApp/README.md

 2) View: What the user sees and its helpers.
 Including the different activities (MainActivity.java and JoystickActivity.java) and custom components (VerticalSlideBar.java and Joystick.java).
 3) ViewModel: includes the view model's code which controls the whole app.
 It tracks changes in the View (via data binding as explained) and reports the Model which comes into action.
 In case of apps where the Model also notifies the View, the view model also passes its messages.
 Includes only ConcretViewModel.java file.

+#### Extra
+In [Planning and Design](https://github.com/bueinat/AdvancedProgramingJoystickAndroidApp/tree/master/Planning%20and%20Design) directory, you can find:
+1) The sliders which are showed in the clip
+2) UML diagram of the main parts of out app
+3) A filmed clip introducing our project
-In [this link](https://github.com/bueinat/AdvancedProgramingJoystickAndroidApp/tree/master/Planning%20and%20Design) you can find the sliders which are showed in the clip (upload link also to that) and the UML Diagram.
-We didn't add any other documentation because we think this README is informative enough.
+4) an APK which can be used to install the app directly to your device We didn't add any other documentation because we think this README is informative enough.

+### NOTE
+As was said, Because of some technical issues, the case where your'e trying to re-connect the server after connection was made is not defined.
+Don't try to do that, instead you should probably try to close the app and re-open it.